T-G0W/T-G0W/README.md

 ---

-> _“The quieter you become, the more you are able to hear.”_
+> _“Social engineering is the art of hacking people, not machines.”_